Celllnside/FischAutoShake/README.md

           A. Press reset to defaults.

-          B. Change the keybind to your liking (default is Left Control, usually labeled as "Ctrl" on a keyboard) and MAKE SURE TO SET THE KEYBIND(theres a button at the bottom of settings) OR THE AHK WONT WORK.
+          B. Change the keybind to your liking (default is Left Control, usually labeled as "Ctrl" on a keyboard)

+          C. MAKE SURE TO SET THE KEYBIND(theres a button at the bottom of settings) OR THE AHK WONT WORK.

-          C. Change the resolution to your monitor's resolution.
+          D. Change the resolution to your monitor's resolution.
 You NEED to do this; otherwise, it WILL NOT WORK.

 #-- Next, you need to take a screenshot.
 Doing this correctly is extremely important because it will run extremely slow if you do this wrong.